Match a CSS color # http://www.w3.org/TR/css3-color/#colorunits @builtin "whitespace.ne" # `_` means arbitrary amount of

 Projects using nearley

 - Artificial Intelligence and NLP: Shrdlite is a programming project in Artificial Intelligence, a course given at the University of Gothenburg and Chalmers University of Technology.
 It uses nearley for reading instructions in natural language (i.e. English).

-- Standard formats: node-dmi is a module that reads iconstate metadata from BYOND DMI files, edtf.js is a parser for Extended Date Time Format, and node-krl-parser is a KRL parser for node, and bibliography is a BibTeX-to-HTML converter, styled-components converts CSS to React Native.
+- Standard formats: node-dmi is a module that reads iconstate metadata from BYOND DMI files, edtf.js is a parser for Extended Date Time Format, node-krl-parser is a KRL parser for node, and bibliography is a BibTeX-to-HTML converter, styled-components converts CSS to React Native.

 - Templating and files: uPresent is a markdown-based presentation authoring system, saison is a minimal templating language, and Packdown is a tool to generate human-readable archives of multiple files.

 - Mathematics: Solvent is a powerful desktop calculator, and Truth-table is a tool to visualize propositional logic in truth tables.